danielrotaermel/osmtoimdf/README.md

   ```

 If you want to add custom categories etc. do so in the ./imdf-model directory for example right here [./imdf-model/category-extended.js](https://github.com/danielrotaermel/osmtoimdf/blob/master/imdf-model/category-extended.js)

+Test your generated ./IMDFData.zip over here https://register.apple.com/indoor/imdf-sandbox

+If you want to add custom categories etc. do so in the ./imdf-model directory for example right here [./imdf-model/category-extended.js](https://github.com/danielrotaermel/osmtoimdf/blob/master/imdf-model/category-extended.js)